-Intro to the GS1 Architecture – Gain an understanding of the GS1 Architecture and the GS1 Architectural Principles by watching this short recorded presentation.
+Intro to the GS1 Architecture - Gain an understanding of the GS1 Architectural Principles by watching this recorded short recorded webinar.

 The GS1 Architecture Group is available to respond to architectural “requests for finding (RFF)” submitted by members of the GSMP community.

 The following Findings are open as they are relevant to current GSMP discussions or awaiting action:

 Support Emerging Use Cases for GS1 Identification Release 1 of 2 - Dec 2022

 Support Emerging Use Cases for GS1 Identification Release 2 of 2 - May 2023

 This Finding provides a series of recommendations to support expansion of the GS1 identification system’s relevance to new entities, in new application areas and in ways that supports interoperability and efficiency across sectors, regulations, and regions.

 This Finding provides a more complete understanding of the concept of “unique GS1 identification” to support the development and implementation of GS1 identification keys.

 Framework for consistent GTIN allocation - Sep 2021

 This Finding sets forth a framework to adapt the GS1 General Specifications, including the GTIN Management Rules, to best extend and optimise the GS1 system in this era of digital transformation.